 Should you be wary of United Church of God?
-Are they an authoritarian, high demand group that uses methods of mind control?
+Are they a high demand, deceitful group that uses methods of mind control?
 Where does their belief system really originate from?

 (Includes UPDATE at end on UCG's 2010 splinter, "Church of God, a Worldwide Association.")

 (Note: UCG-AIA is not the same as United Church of God, Birmingham2 which was founded in 1995 by Ray Wooten; however, when the initials "UCG" are used in this article they refer to UCG-AIA.)

 United Church of God teaches that they are the "continuation of the one and only true church of God" (tracing their origins to "the church that Jesus founded in the early first century" and following "the same teachings, doctrines and practices established then.").3 (HWA likewise proclaimed his organization was the "one and only true church of God.")
 What UCG actually follows are the teachings, doctrines and practices of Herbert W. Armstrong who founded the Worldwide Church of God in 1934 (it was originally called "Radio Church of God"), proclaiming it was the "one and only true church of God."
 UCG believes they are "God's true church" evidenced by their "obedience to God's Laws" and being a "small flock."
 Members are admonished to "find out where God is working" and to "finish the Work of God" (which members are to support through their tithes and offerings).

 While they say they are "a continuation of that body Jesus Christ founded," have a "distinct identity" but "do not claim that all Christians are among our fellowship,"4 they believe those in "counterfeit" Christianity (whom UCG says are teaching a "false gospel") "remain blinded to the real meaning of sin, repentance and conversion" but "God's special people" "understand the Scriptures" and "strive" to obey God's Law.5